FablabTorino/how-to/CNC/index.md

 ## FAQ
+__Quali sono precisamente i parametri di taglio?__
+•Feed Rate is the speed the tool is moving.
+•Spindle speed is how fast the tool spinning Cutting-in Amount is spinning.
+•Cutting in amount is the depth of cut for that tool.
+•The Path interval is the distance between tool passes.
+Finishing passes are usually much smaller than roughing passes.

 __Quali sono i limiti di una end mill?__
 Un utensile ha principalmente tre limiti di cui tenere conto:
 - non può fresare un foro o un particolare più piccolo del suo diametro.